Inbibo/adonisfx_docs/docs/documentation/maya/ribbon.md

   2. Tendons
     1. We recommend to paint values of 1.0 wherever the tendon tissue is and values of 0.0 in the rest of the mesh.
 This painting will internally trigger an automatic estimation of fibers directions
   3. Fibers
-    1. To visualise the fibers, enable the [Draw Fibers](#debug) attribute in the deformer or go to the Adonis menu > Edit Muscle > Draw Fibers.
+    1. To visualise properly the fibers, adjust the "Debug Fiber Scale" at the attribute editor.
-    2. From the deformer Attribute Editor, it is also possible to scale the fibers vectors for debugging purposes.
-    3. Comb the fibers towards the desired direction.
+    2. Comb the fibers towards the desired direction.
   4. Stretching and Compression Resistance
     1. Stretching resistance is set to 1.0 by default.
 With this value, the solver will apply the corrections to the edges needed to keep the lengths at rest.
 Set values lower than 1.0 to linearly reduce the amount of correction applied by the solver when the edges get stretched.
     2. Compression resistance is set to 1.0 by default.
 With this value, the solver will apply the corrections to the edges needed to keep the lengths at rest.
 Set values lower than 1.0 to linearly reduce the amount of correction applied by the solver when the edges get compressed.
+  5. Slide On Segments.
+    1. If this attribute type is selected, then a list widget is shown with the names of the segments (combination of anchor points) connected to the AdnRibbonMuscle deformer.
+    2. Select the desired segment you want to paint from the list widget and paint the weight values.
+    3. If more than one segment was added to the system, then the paint tool will normalise the weights automatically after a stroke has been completed.
+    4. If any anchor/segment is removed or added to the system, then the paint tool will refresh the list on mouse hover over the UI.

 # Attributes

 [^1]: Soft range: higher values can be used.

 #### Solver Attributes
  - **Enable** (Boolean, True): Flag to enable or disable the deformer computation.